eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/fastdds_qos_profiles_manager_cli/cli_elements/cli_participant_element.rst

 The DomainParticipant builtin discovery configuration is accessed through the ``discovery_config`` element which is a complex parameter according to the :ref:`fastdds_qos_profiles_manager_element_classification`.
 The scope of this section does not include explaining the usage of these specific parameters.
-Please, refer to `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/domainparticipant.html#dconf>`_ for that information.
+Please, refer to `discovery configuration Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/domainparticipant.html#dconf>`_ for that information.

 The currently supported discovery configurable ``<subelements>`` are explained in the table below.